Lorite/lorite-personal-learning/README.md

 Some of the tools and languages included in the container are:

 - [Bazel](https://bazel.build/) for building and testing software of any size, quickly and reliably.
+- [LLDB](https://lldb.llvm.org/) for debugging.
+This extension is used along with VS Code [launch profiles](.vscode/launch.json) and [tasks](.vscode/tasks.json) that are already set up in this repo.
+You can try pressing <kbd>F5</kbd> on any editor-opened code file.
+You may need to modify the location of the output file in the [launch profiles](.vscode/launch.json) manually for now.
 - [zsh + powerlevel10k + plugins](https://www.zsh.org/) for a better terminal experience.
 - [Many VS Code extensions](https://code.visualstudio.com/docs/editor/extension-gallery).
 See [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) for the full list.
 You can also check the section [VS Code extensions](#vs-code-extensions) for more information.
 - [LaTeX](https://www.latex-project.org/) for writing documents.